ningboyuan/DigitalEconomyDecisionAnalytics/Data/NASDAQ_News/Readme.md

 ## Features:

-article_link: The original link for the article
+article_link: Original link for the article

-article_title: The title of the article
+article_title: Title of the article

-article_time: The posted time of the article, string format, UTC -5 time (New York Time)
+article_time: Posted time of the article, string format, UTC -5 time (New York Time)

-author_name: Name of the author(s)
+author_name: Name(s) of the author(s)

 author_link: Link to the author(s)'s homepage

-article_content: Main body content of the article
+article_content: Main content of the article

 appears_in: Tags for article's, e.g Investing, Stocks, Options and so on